About People’s Market

 • Working Toward Anti-Racism -in our planning, in the Market, and in our community.

-• Restorative Justice Practices -when conflict arises we move towards understanding.
+• Restorative Justice Practices -when conflict arises we lean into conflict and do not avoid them in order to solve them.

-• Meaningful Collaboration - with like-minded groups or organizations especially those that support marginalized people.
+• Meaningful Collaborative Work - with like-minded groups or organizations especially those that support marginalized people.

 • Earnest Dialogue -using active listening to move towards lifting up the voices of marginalized people within our group, market, and community.

-• Solidarity -with marginalized people, especially those who feel unsafe in the city market.
+• Solidarity -with marginalized people, especially those who feel unsafe in the Bloomington community, its city run market or other social spaces.

 Our Goals